mabyre/WpfAppCore1/README.md

 > ***WpfAppCore1\bin\Debug\net6.0-windows***

 ## Create Style
+It's needed to add a Style for ToolBar Text

 > :warning: Trying to create Style in <Application.Resources> create an exception in MainWindow InitializeComponent();
 >